lethosor/TBA-uploader/README.md

   scores have been committed before clicking any "fetch" buttons.
 If this happens, a warning should be displayed, and clicking "Re-fetch scores" after posting scores in FMS should resolve the issue.
+* Editing properties of a specific play of a match that has already been uploaded to TBA is rather convoluted.
+See "advanced options" below.
+Note that a *replay* of a match for any reason counts as a separate play in FMS and can be treated normally like any other match (TBA-uploader will fetch and upload it separately, overwriting the earlier play(s) if necessary).
+* 2019: any manually-added ranking points in FMS must also be manually added in this tool (by clicking on the match scores before uploading them).
+* 2019: the preloaded contents of the cargo ship cannot be determined, so this tool will make its best guess based on the hatch panel points of each alliance.
+Specifically, the number of null hatch panels will always be correct, but their positions may not always be.
 * 2018: the "auto quest" ranking point cannot be reliably determined due to FMS limitations.
 Sometimes alliances will be credited with this ranking point when they didn't actually earn it.
 Note that this only applies to match scores - rankings are unaffected.
 This can be toggled in the match edit dialog by clicking on the match results before uploading scores.
-* Editing properties of a specific play of a match that has already been uploaded to TBA is rather convoluted.
-See "advanced options" below.
-Note that a *replay* of a match for any reason counts as a separate play in FMS and can be treated normally like any other match (TBA-uploader will fetch and upload it separately, overwriting the earlier play(s) if necessary).

 ## Advanced options